margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Trouble ##
 Trouble ahead, a crisis moment, trouble trusting in oneself, and beliefing in oneself because of the mischief.
-Rebelling against everyone, questioning, robbing, accusing of mistakes, and punishment with the pain of loss and failure to obey the law
+Rebelling against everyone, questioning, robbing, accusing of mistakes, and punishment with the pain of loss and failure to obey the law.

 <br>

 Word Associations: punish, pain, crisis, mischief, thief, loss, law, rebellion, youth, mistake

 ## Guilt ##
-The guilt from another mistake made
+The guilt from another mistake made.
-Awareness of the wrong done, the sin that defileth Confessing the tripping that harms and offends
+Awareness of the wrong done, the sin that defileth.
+Confessing the tripping that harms and offends.
-The plea for atonement
+The plea for atonement.

 <br>